-The Vine Sphinx Moth is a large, streamlined flier with a caterpillar that has a fondness for grape leaves.
+The Vine Sphinx Moth is a large, streamlined flier and its caterpillar has a fondness for grape leaves.

-The caterpillar for the Vine Sphinx Moth can be any of three color combinations: pink, pale green or lemony-green.
+The caterpillar for the Vine Sphinx Moth can be any of three main colors: pink, pale green, or lemony-green.
 Five pair of diagonal lines run along the sides of the body.
 It may or may not have black dots as well.
-The preferred food for this caterpillar is a grape leaf so vineyards are likely to consider this insect a pest.
+The preferred food for this caterpillar is a grape leaf, so vineyards are likely to consider this insect a pest.

 Scientific Name: Eumorpha vitis

 Size (Adult; Length): 85mm to 105mm (3.32in to 4.10in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Butterflies and Moths have a pair of antennae on the head used as sensors.